Phase Contrast

 ibidi Channel µ-Slides

-• The ibidi channel μ-Slides provide ideal optical conditions for phase contrast microscopy.
-When culturing cells, the channel is filled with medium from bottom to top.
-This geometrically inhibits meniscus formation and allows for excellent phase contrast across the whole channel.
+The ibidi Channel μ-Slides provide ideal optical conditions for phase contrast microscopy.
+When culturing cells, the channel is filled with medium from bottom to top, and by this avoids a meniscus formation and allows for excellent phase contrast across the entire channel.

 ibidi µ-Slides Ph+